Many people ask me, "What

 (pro and con) on the topic by Martin Bernal, Chancellor

-Williams, Mary Lefkowitz, Richard Poe, Cheikh Anta Diop,
+Williams, Mary Lefkowitz, Richard Poe, Basil Davidson, Cheikh Anta Diop,

-and historian, Ivan Van Sertima sent me a box filled with
+in 1994, Ivan sent me a box filled with

 many of the books he had edited and written.
 Egypt Revisited